sifferman/cse121_labs/lab1.md

 3. In order to flash the microSD insert it into the CanaKit "USB MicroSD Card Reader" device.

 4. Under "Other general-purpose OS", select "Ubuntu" and then select the latest 64-bit Ubuntu Server image.
-(24.04 and 24.10 are both okay)
+(24.04 and 24.10 are both okay) (<https://ubuntu.com/download/raspberry-pi>)
-   (<https://ubuntu.com/download/raspberry-pi>)

 5. Insert MicroSD Card Reader into a USB Port in the computer.
    Start the raspberry-pi imager in order to Flash the microSD

-   Absolutely make sure that you are selecting the proper drive to format by unplugging and plugging the MicroSD Card Reader back in to see which drive disappears and reappears.
+   [!Warning] **Beware**: Make sure that you are selecting the proper drive to format by unplugging and plugging the MicroSD Card Reader back in to see which drive disappears and reappears.

 6. Extract the microSD from the USB MicroSD Card Reader and insert it back into the Pi4 box microSD slot.